Why every Australian student should do the Da Vinci Decathlon competition

 What is the Da Vinci Decathlon?

-Why should students participate?
+Why should You Participate?

-Regional and state competitions generally take place in April, May or June, with nationals for year 7-10 teams scheduled to take place at Knox Grammar School from Saturday 28th June to Monday 30th June 2025.
-To be eligible for nationals, prospective teams must win first place overall in a state competition.
+Regional and state competitions generally take place in April, May or June, with nationals for year 7-10 teams taking place in Sydney.
+To be eligible for nationals, prospective teams must win first place overall in their state competition.

-To participate, enthusiastic students should discuss their interests and intentions with their school’s administration or relevant teacher/s.
-Schools then initiate and complete the registration process on behalf of their students – this often involves submitting team details as well as paying associated registration fees which may vary depending on the region competed in.
+To participate, enthusiastic students should discuss their interests and intentions with their school’s administration or relevant teacher(s).
+Schools then initiate and complete the registration process on behalf of their students – this often involves submitting team details as well as paying associated registration fees, which may vary depending on the region competed in.

 The official Da Vinci Decathlon website also has a section for resources, which can be a valuable source of preparation for participants.
 They can be accessed through the completion of a request form by a teacher.